snowdriftcoop/snowdrift/admin-tools/README.md

 As far as `../postgres-work`, `..` is a special directory with no special characters in its name.
 It is a kernel-facilitated link to the parent directory.

+However, `pg_ctl` requires its socket directory parameter to be given as an absolute path, as least when the `-w` option is present, which it is for us.

+This is all handled in `.pgStart`, which is only ran by `.sdc`.
+The former is a Bash script.
+Critically, in Bash, we can easily escape any special characters that appear in the absolute path.
+I believe this is impossible to do in Make because it offers no quoting mechanism for escaping, nor does it allow you to escape a backslash.
+And note: if one were to attempt this in Make, it'd have to be done differently for what shell Make is set to use.
+This must be considered because we give the option of either the default shell or the Nix shell.
+They have different ways of escaping file paths.